Draft Official Community Plan for the Electoral Areas (Bylaw 4373) & Ideas Book

 Area E - Cowichan Station/Sahtlam/Glenora

-Area F - Cowichan Lake South/Skutz Fall
+Area F - Cowichan Lake South/Skutz Falls

 Area G - Saltair